-Figure 4.10 and Figure 4.11 show residual property module in tensile strength and percentage loss in tensile strength of samples, respectively after 60 days of immersion in $\alpha$ -amylase solution.
-All the samples reduced in strength but LLDPE/starch blend (Sample SS) showed a greater reduction in tensile strength than LLDPE/starch filled with 2.0% (Sample SJ) and 1.5% (Sample

-SI) by parts of hydroxyapatite.
+Figure 4.10 and Figure 4.11 show residual property module in tensile strength and percentage loss in tensile strength of samples, respectively after 60 days of immersion in α -amylase solution.
+All the samples reduced in strength but LLDPE/starch blend (Sample SS) showed a greater reduction in tensile strength than LLDPE/starch filled with 2.0% (Sample SJ) and 1.5% (Sample SI) by parts of hydroxyapatite.
 The trends correspond with the slope of the residual property model determined from regression analysis.
 The slope is highest in Sample SS followed by Sample SJ and then Sample SI.
-This trend is in agreement with observations of higher mechanical degradation in Sample SS followed by Sample SJ and then Sample SI.
-The result has a direct proportional relation to the water uptake of the blends.
-LLDPE/starch blends lost 32.73% of it tensile strength after 60 days, LLDPE/starch filled with 2.0% lost 19.71% and LLDPE/starch filled with 1.5% lost 10.41% of it tensile strength after 60 days (see SS, SJ and SI in Figure 4.11).
+This trend is in agreement with observations of higher mechanical degradation in Sample SS followed by Sample SJ and then Sample SI followed by Sample SJ and then Sample SS followed by Sample SJ and then Sample SS followed by Sample SJ and then Sample SI the water uptake of the blends.
+LLDPE/starch blends lost

+32.73% of it tensile strength after 60 days, LLDPE/starch filled with 2.0% lost 19.71% and LLDPE/starch filled with 1.5% lost 10.41% of it tensile strength after 60 days (see SS, SJ and SI in Figure 4.11).
 The strength lost is due to surface erosion as confirmed with optical micrographs shown in Figure 4.15 (a), (b) and (c).
 LLDPE/starch blend micrographs show large holes at the surface, followed by starch/LLDPE filled with 2.0% hydroxyapatite and then starch/LLDPE filled with 1.5%.
 The surface agglomeration might come from interactions of starch granules and hydroxyapatite crystallite suggesting that degradation was not due to enzyme attack alone but hydrolysis by water or other constituents in solution (see Figure 4.15 (a)).